mohankumarpaluru/oracle-freetier-instance-creation/README.md

 - `OCI_SUBNET_ID`: The `OCID` of an existing subnet that will be used when creating an ARM instance.
     >  This can be found in `Networking` >`Virtual cloud networks` > `<VPC-Name>` > `Subnet Details`.
 - `OCI_IMAGE_ID`: *Image_id* of the desired OS and version; the script will generate the `image_list.json`.
 - `OCI_COMPUTE_SHAPE`: Free-tier compute shape of the instance to launch.
 Defaults to ARM, but configurable if you are running into capacity issues for the free AMD instance in your home region.
+Acceptable values `VM.Standard.A1.Flex` and `VM.Standard.E2.1.Micro`.
 - `OPERATING_SYSTEM`: Exact name of the operating system
 - `OS_VERSION`: Exact version of the operating system
 - `NOTIFY_EMAIL`: Make it True if you want to get notified and provide email and password